awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

 features
 ========

-The :code:`features` command shows available and enabled features.
-This can be used to select or deselect the desired the AWS features to your app.
-Using the command below gives the list of supported AWS features.
-Use space key to turn on/off a feature, hit return when ready.
+The :code:`awsmobile features` command displays all the available awsmobile  features, and allows you to individually enable/disable them locally.
+Use the arrow key to scroll up and down, and use the space key to enable/disable each feature.
+Please note that the changes are only made locally, execute awsmobile push to update the awsmobile project in the cloud.

 .. code-block:: bash